How to Raise Money With a Charity Walk

 Find corporate sponsors

-If you’re not sure how to raise money for charity walks, focus on a compelling story for your fundraiser.
-This may attract the interest of corporate sponsors willing to match team donations.
+If you’re not sure how to raise money for charity walks, focus on a compelling story for your campaign.
+This may attract the interest of corporate sponsors willing to offer donation matching.
 Sponsors may also be willing to help fund activities that will make the event more fun.
-For example, they could provide t-shirts, food, or photos at the finish line.
+For example, they could provide in-kind donations like t-shirts, food, or photos at the finish line.

 Stay in touch and share results